dflay/NMR-DAQ/README.md

 3. Input Files
 --------------

+   Since the input files follow a specific format, the user should take care to familiarize themselves with each category (FPGA, Function Generator, ADC and Utilities).
+The root file names for each category are as follows:

    There are a number of input files, located in the `./input/` directory:

    - `pulse-data.dat`: The pulse durations and offsets for the various components of the circuit.
                        These signals are sent to the FPGA.
    - `sg382.dat`:      Stanford Research Systems SG382 function generator characteristics.
    - `struck_adc.dat`: Struck ADC characteristics.
    - `utilities.dat`:  Debug and test modes and other settings.
    - `comments.txt`:   General comments that the user wants to keep with the output files.
                        (This shows up in the output directory after the completion of a run, titled diagnostics.dat.
 It has other important run information as well.)

 ### Acromag IP-EP201 FPGA (`pulse-data.dat`)